mined-gatech/MKS-hardening/README.md

 `predict_ss_power` -- example script showing how to use the calibrated linkages for prediction of stress--strain curves of composites with phases exhibiting power-law strain hardening behavior

+`data\linkages.mat` -- MATLAB file containing calibrated linkages (i.e., polynomial coefficients)

+`data\calibration.mat` -- MATLAB file containing ensemble of microstructures used for calibration as well as their 2-point statistics and principal component basis needed for using the calibrated linkages

+`data\ms_examples.mat` -- MATLAB file containing 38 example microstructures (different from calibration set) that can be used for testing the models

+`vendor` -- folder with dependencies needed to use the prediction functions.

 ## Publication

 To cite this code and to see more details, refer to